mfreed7/declarative-shadow-dom/README.md

 # <a name="what-does-declarative-mean"></a> What does declarative Shadow DOM mean?

 It is important to note that a `#shadowroot` within a DOM tree is very special.
 It is not a node within the normal DOM tree.
 It is not part of `node.children` or `node.parent` for any node in the tree.
-It is, in this way, very unlike most other “normal” nodes.
+It is, in this way, very unlike most other "normal" nodes.
 As such, one should expect the declarative HTML representation of `#shadowroot` to also have some special properties, and to behave differently from other HTML tags.

-For example, one of the “normal” behaviors of HTML tags is that they don’t “disappear”.
-If “`<element>`” appears in the HTML, then the corresponding DOM tree contains an `<element>` node in the tree.
-However, for any direct declarative representation of `#shadowroot`, the “`<template shadowroot>`” tag will be present in the HTML, but there will be a `#shadowroot` ***in its place*** in the DOM.
-And to have a proper correspondence between HTML and DOM in this case, there should **not** be a `<template shadowroot>` element **also** in the DOM tree.
-If there were, repeatedly calling `host_element.outerHTML = host_element.outerHTML` would add duplicate `<template shadowroot>` elements to the DOM tree, and would result in errors due to the attempt to attach multiple shadow roots.
+For example, one of the "normal" behaviors of HTML tags is that they don’t "disappear".
+If "`<element>`" appears in the HTML, then the corresponding DOM tree contains an `<element>` node in the tree.
+However, for any direct declarative representation of `#shadowroot`, the "`<template shadowrootmode>`" tag will be present in the HTML, but there will be a `#shadowroot` ***in its place*** in the DOM.
+And to have a proper correspondence between HTML and DOM in this case, there should **not** be a `<template shadowrootmode>` element **also** in the DOM tree.
+If there were, repeatedly calling `host_element.outerHTML = host_element.outerHTML` would add duplicate `<template shadowrootmode>` elements to the DOM tree, and would result in errors due to the attempt to attach multiple shadow roots.

 <img src="images/html_vs_dom_1.png" height="250em">

 Note the symmetry in the above HTML/DOM comparison.
-The “`<template shadowroot>`” HTML on the left exactly corresponds to the `#shadowroot` in the DOM tree on the right.
+The "`<template shadowrootmode>`" HTML on the left exactly corresponds to the `#shadowroot` in the DOM tree on the right.

-One element that is somewhat similar in these ways to the `#shadowroot` is a “normal” `<template>` element.
-While a “`<template>`" tag found in HTML parses into a `<template>` element in the DOM tree, any content within the `<template>` tag is parsed into a separate `#document-fragment`.
+One element that is somewhat similar in these ways to the `#shadowroot` is a "normal" `<template>` element.
+While a "`<template>`" tag found in HTML parses into a `<template>` element in the DOM tree, any content within the `<template>` tag is parsed into a separate `#document-fragment`.
 That content does **not** become child nodes of the `<template>` element, even though the HTML markup appears to place it there as children:

 <img src="images/html_vs_dom_2.png" height="200em">